dexters-analytics/data_blog/content/about.md

 My name is Jason Dexter and I'm an `R-Programmer` and `Data-Analyst` based out of Berkeley, CA, where I live with my lovely wife 💃 and our two cats 🐈 🐈

 In graduate school I was introduced to programming, first `base-R` then `Python`.
-Programming was difficult at first, then I began to resonate with the idea 💡 of solving problems programmatically.
+The idea 💡 of solving problems programmatically resonated deeply with me and I've been hooked ever since.

-Now I'm a nerd 🤓 when it comes to automation - there's something intoxicating about the process of wrangling data using code - it's simply amazing!
+I'm a nerd 🤓 when it comes to automating data manipulation - there's something intoxicating about the process of wrangling data using code, it's simply amazing!

 I find immense satisfaction in determining the shape data needs to be in, then programmatically crafting a solution to translate the raw-data into something useful.